Introduction

 Objective

 The primary objective is to strategically assemble melds, which consist of runs and sets, using the cards in your hand.
-A run is formed by having three or more cards in sequential order of the same suit (for example, 5, 6, & 7 of Hearts), akin to the concept in Texas Hold’em but simpler.
+A run is formed by having three or more cards in sequential order of the same suit (for example, 5, 6, & 7 of Hearts), similar to the concept in Texas Hold’em but simpler.

 Meanwhile, a set, also known as a book, comprises three to four cards with the same rank (e.g., 5 of Diamonds, 5 of Hearts, 5 of Spades, and 5 of Clubs).